 Since Wakulla's fund balances are the strongest they have been in recent history, if not ever, liquidity or cash-flowing daily operations is no longer a serious challenge (as discussed on the first page, liquidity is always a concern).
-As such, investing the County's "surplus" funds in longer term maturities in order to achieve a higher interest rate is now a viable option.
+As such, investing the County's "surplus" funds in longer term maturities to achieve a higher interest rate is possibly a viable option.
 The Clerk's office routinely examines the market rates of 3-month, 6-month, 1-year and 2-year maturities, bank certificates of deposit (CD's) and other intergovernmental investment pool options offered by various entities in the State of Florida.
-The current sentiment among management is to not lock up these funds for any amount of time and, instead, to make use of the many investment options that offer competitive interest rates with daily liquidity.
-Due to the large number of capital projects slated for the near future, it would not be prudent to lock up funds longer than daily liquidity.
+The current sentiment among management is to not impede immediate use of these funds and make use of the many investment options that offer competitive interest rates with daily liquidity.
+Due to the large number of capital projects slated for the near future, it would not be prudent to invest a significant percentage of the County's "surplus" funds longer than daily liquidity.